TilBlechschmidt/ucd-COMP41720/README.md

 ### Maven

-This method requires you to have Maven and Java 8 installed on your machine.
+This method requires you to have Maven and Java 8 installed on your machine and the `JAVA_HOME` variable needs to point at it.
 The commands required are as follows:

 ```bash
 # 1. Build all the code